-13.070.2.
+35.070.2.
 Host Areas

-Host areas are designated, in consultation with the specific Rotary districts in which the Rotary Peace Centers are located, for each center in order to share the hosting responsibilities of the Rotary Peace Fellows.
-(June 2001 Trustees Mtg., Dec.
-207)
+Host areas are designated by the Rotary district in which a RPC is located and share the hosting responsibilities of the Rotary Peace Fellows.
+(November 2020 Trustees Mtg., Dec.
+60)

-13.070.3.
+35.070.3.
 Responsibilities of Host Areas

-- a) Should be available to assist in evaluating the Rotary Peace Center in his or her host area. - a) Should appoint a host counselor for each of the Rotary Peace Fellows assigned to the host area to carry out counselor responsibilities in accordance with existing policies. - b) Shall provide appropriate orientation to ensure that fellows understand the mission of The Rotary Foundation, their sense of belonging to Rotary, and their responsibilities as alumni. - c) Are encouraged to provide homestay arrangements for Rotary Peace Fellows attending a Rotary Peace Fellows seminar, when conducted within the host area. - d) Should arrange for speaking engagements of Rotary Peace Fellows at district conferences and Rotary club meetings. - f) Should assist in evaluating the program on a regular basis by completing surveys and offering feedback.
-(October 2001 Trustees Mtg., Dec.
-7)
+- a) Should be available to assist in evaluating the Rotary Peace Center in their host area. - b) Should appoint a host counselor for each of the Rotary Peace Fellows assigned to the host area to carry out counselor responsibilities in accordance with existing policies. - c) Shall provide appropriate orientation to ensure that fellows understand the mission of The Rotary Foundation and their responsibilities as alumni. - d) Are encouraged to provide homestay arrangements for Rotary Peace Fellows during and after their program, when appropriate. - e) Should arrange for speaking engagements of Rotary Peace Fellows at district conferences and Rotary club meetings. - f) Should assist in evaluating the program on a regular basis by completing surveys and offering feedback.
+(November 2020 Trustees Mtg., Dec.
+60)

 Source: April 1999 Trustees Mtg., Dec.
 152; June 2001 Trustees Mtg., Dec.
+232

-232 Amended by October 2000 Trustees Mtg., Dec.
-97
+Amended by October 2000 Trustees Mtg., Dec.
+97; November 2020 trustees Mtg., Dec.
+60

-13.070.4.
+35.070.4.
 Host Area Coordinators

-The chairman of the Trustees, in consultation with the local regional Rotary Foundation coordinator(s) and host district leadership, will appoint one host area coordinator for each Rotary Peace Center on an annual, renewable basis, with a three-year term limit.
+The chair of the Trustees, in consultation with the local regional Rotary Foundation coordinator(s) and host district leadership, will appoint one host area coordinator for each Rotary Peace Center on an annual, renewable basis, with a three-year term limit.
 The host area coordinator shall fulfill the following responsibilities: